dinau/nim_implot/README.md

 ---

-Notice: This project is highly under constructions at this moment.
+Note: This project is highly under constructions at this moment.

 1. This project uses the modified generator that derived from the achievement of [Nimgl/imgui](https://github.com/nimgl/imgui) and [nimgl-imgui](https://github.com/daniel-j/nimgl-imgui)(forked).
 1. This project also uses [nim-imgui (ImGui v1.89.9)](https://github.com/dinau/nimgl-imgui) derived from [Nimgl/imgui](https://github.com/nimgl/imgui) and [nimgl-imgui](https://github.com/daniel-j/nimgl-imgui)(forked).